 The euro reversed from an early low of 1.7567 versus the kiwi, increasing to a 5-day high of 1.7727.
 Additional uptrend might take the euro to a resistance around the 1.80 location.

 The typical currency added 0.7 percent to hit near a 2-week high of 1.5262 versus the loonie, from a low of 1.5160 set at 5:15 pm ET.
 The euro is most likely to test resistance around the 1.54 region, if it rallies again.

 The euro bounced off to 0.8980 against the pound, from a low of 0.8935 seen at 8:30 am ET.
 The next possible resistance for the euro is seen around the 0.92 area.

 The Industrial Trends Survey from the Confederation of British Market showed that UK manufacturing orders weakened in September as export order books faded a little.

 The total order book balance fell to -1 percent in 3 months to September, in contrast to the projection of +4 percent.
 The export order book balance stood at +5 percent.

-The product has been provided by InstaForex Business – www.instaforex.com
+The material has been offered by InstaForex Company – www.instaforex.com